 The Journal accepts original and unpublished scientific studies, essays, materials, scientific papers, reports, reviews and annotations regarding a wide range of museum topics and issues related to the cultural heritage in general, also including both video and photographic attachments.
 The journal does not have article processing charges (APCs) nor article submission charges.

 - The scope of the studies, essays and/or materials is restricted to a max.
-20 standard pages (i.e. 36,000 characters inclusive of spaces and footnotes).
+20 standard pages (i.e. 36,000 characters including spaces).

 - The scope of scientific papers, reports, reviews and annotations is restricted to a max.
-10 standard pages (i.e. 18,000 characters inclusive of spaces and footnotes).
+10 standard pages (i.e. 18,000 characters including spaces).

 - For texts that exceed the specified scope it is possible to make an individual arrangement with the editors.